staabm/annotate-pull-request-from-checkstyle/README.md

 # Example Usage

+`cs2pr` can be used on a already existing checkstyle-report xml-file.
+Alternatively you might use it in the unix-pipe notation to chain it into your existing cli command.

 Run one of the following commands within your GithubAction workflow:

-## Process a checkstyle formated file
+## Process a checkstyle formatted file

 ```bash
 vendor/bin/cs2pr /path/to/checkstyle-report.xml